samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

     a:hover {
       text-decoration: underline;
     }
+    .divider {
+      display: inline-block;
+      opacity: .5;
+      padding: 0 4px;
     }
   }
+}
 ```

 We can now log into our app!
-Try it out in the browser.
+Try it out in the browser by clicking the "Log In" link and authenticating.
+You should see the Auth0 login page like so:

 ![Auth0 hosted login screen](https://cdn2.auth0.com/blog/angular-aside/angular-aside-login.jpg)